kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 when they use the word _"database."_ When a Postgres user refers to a _Postgres database,_ they're usually talking about the DBMS server running somewhere.
-In contrast, a SQlite user referring to a _SQLite database_ usually means the actual file on disk, similar to how they refer to a Parquet or CSV file, since there is no separate "SQLite software" running somewhere.
+In contrast, a SQlite user referring to a _SQLite database_ usually means the actual file on disk, similar to how they refer to a parquet or CSV file, since there is no separate "SQLite software" running somewhere.
 Thinking of databases as files that your applications generate and share with each other may take getting used to, but it can lead to much simpler ways of architecting your data-intensive applications.